Three years since the Covid pandemic started, the labour market has stabilised, with employment above pre-pandemic levels for most places.

 Showing 1–10 of 41 results.

-This Data Tool has been created to allow you to the latest available data on the UK’s 63 largest cities and towns on everything from population, to business start-ups.
+Access the latest available data on the UK’s 63 cities and largest towns on everything from population, to business start-ups.

 More than a year since the Covid furlough scheme ended, most urban areas appear to have bounced back to pre-pandemic employment levels – with just a couple of exceptions.